Lswbanban/RickArdurous/README.md

 ## To do
 - Editor
 	- Add a stats info display on the level in the View Menu
-	- MapManager::MAX_UPDATABLE_ITEM_COUNT can be computed by the Editor and saved in MapDataConstVariables
 - Game Engine Optim
 	- add the PSTR()/F() macro around the menu strings?
 	- bug in Rick state machine, from Fall to Death (for example jump in dynamite explosion)